open-ephys/acq-board-docs/source/User-Manual/index.rst

 Getting Started
 ***********************************

 You can follow the :ref:`quickstartguide` to learn how to start collecting data right away.
-However, we recommend reading the :ref:`howitworks` page carefully if you're going to use our hardware, and especially if you're going to build it.
-When something goes wrong, or if your data look suspicious, knowing the basics of how the hardware works will make it easier to troubleshoot.
-And the more people who have a thorough understanding of the Open Ephys ecosystem, the easier it will be to support new users.
+However, we recommend reading the :ref:`hardwareguide` page carefully if you're going to use our hardware, and especially if you're going to :ref:`build it <buildinstructions>`.
+When something goes wrong, or if your data look suspicious, knowing the basics of how the hardware works makes it easier to troubleshoot.
+And the more people who have a thorough understanding of the Open Ephys ecosystem, the easier it is to support new users.

-We're going to assume a basic understanding of electronic circuits.
-If you don't have any hands-on experience working with electronics, check out our free course materials on extracellular electrophysiology acquisition `here <https://ahleighton.github.io/OE-ephys-course/>`_, which also covers the basic electronics you will need.
-It would also be helpful to read through the documentation available on the `Intan website <https://intantech.com/products_RHD2000.html>`_ to learn more about the RHD2000 chip.
+We recommend checking out our `course materials on extracellular electrophysiology acquisition <https://open-ephys.github.io/ephys-course/>`_, which goes into the fundamentals of how tiny extracellular voltages are detected, amplified and digitized in these kinds of digital multichannel acquisition systems.

 Different Acquisition Board generations function differently.
 The :ref:`<gendiffs>` section points out the different hardware, drivers, gateware, software compatibility and functionality aspects that vary.
 Being aware of the differences will help you navigate these docs.